nathancarter/weblurch/doc/wiki.md

 a scratch pad in which I will dump immediate next steps, during the early stages of experimenting with MediaWiki to learn its capabilities.

-## To-dos

- * Make it so that when a user attempts to edit a page, if it is a Lurch document, they are alerted that they should probably not tamper with its source directly in the wiki, but edit it in Lurch instead.
-(See Common.js information in notes at end of this file.)

 ## Updating the UI

  * Create a TinyMCE plugin for showing arbitrary dialogs, including things